Special-Niewbie/HandleOS/features.md

 - **Exit**

-  If you encounter problems with the program/service, you can always close it.
-However, it's not recommended as we'll see more functions of `HotKeys4Console2Desk` shortly.
+  If you experience issues with the program/service or encounter problems with anti-cheats—such as in **Apex Legends**, which restricts background applications that use shortcut keys—you may need to temporarily exit HotKeys4Console2Desk to run the game without interference.

+  However, this is not recommended, as HotKeys4Console2Desk provides several useful functions that we will explore shortly.
+  If you are in game in **Hybrid Mode** or **Console Mode**, for now the unique way it's to use Windows Terminal to run **Console2Desk** if needed.

 ***HotKeys4Console2Desk*** doesn't just stop there.
 When you plug in or unplug the charger, respective sounds will play along with a charging icon appearing.
 If you're gaming and don't notice the battery level, from 20% battery onward, you'll be notified every 5% with the respective icon, so you can save your gaming sessions in time.